 - Provide Learn Local training in Pathways to volunteering and work

-- Support community organisations with training and the Way2Go Toolkit for Volunteer Managers
+- Support community organisations with training and the Way2Go Toolkit for managers of volunteers.

 - Support refugees and new migrants to volunteer and gain experience in the community.